-Promoting British Values at Glebe Academy
+Proud to Promote Fundamental British Values at Glebe Academy

 Democracy is rife within the school.
 Pupils have the opportunity to have their voices heard through our Pupil Council, pupil questionnaires and through pupil interviews.
-The elections for Glebe Ambassadors are based on the democratic process with children giving speeches and elections then occurring.
-Our school behaviour policy involves rewards which the pupils vote.
+The elections for Glebe Ambassadors are based on a democratic process with children giving speeches and elections then occurring.
+Our school behaviour policy involves rewards which the pupils can vote for.
 The majority of policies are debated widely and incorporate pupil voice as children, parents, governors and staff work together to put policy into practice.
 Our Imaginative Learning Project themes are also led by pupil interests and pupils are involved in the planning of these themes on a half termly basis.
 We have also well-developed linked with local Members of Parliament who come into school.

 The Rule of Law: